-- 4.4.3 Rejection.
+- 4.2 General provisions.
+Unless otherwise specified herein, the provisions of MIL-W-63150 apply and form a part of this specification.
+Reference shall be made to MIL-STD-109 to define quality assurance terms used herein. - 4.3 Classification of inspections.
+The inspection requirements specified herein are classified as follows: - a.
+First article inspection (see 4.4). - b.
+Quality conformance inspection (see 4.5). - 4.4 First article inspection. - 4.4.1 Submission.
+The contractor shall submit a first article sample as designated by the Contracting Officer (see 6.2) for evaluation in accordance with the provisions of 4.4.2.
+The first article shall be a representative of the production processes to be used during quantity production. - 4.4.2 Inspections to be performed.
+As determined by the Government, the first article assemblies, components and test specimens shall be subjected to all of the examinations and tests specified in this detailed specification and such other inspection on as necessary to determine that all the requirements of the contract have been met. - 4.4.3 Rejection.
 If any assembly, component or test specimen fails to comply with any of the applicable requirements, the first article sample shall be rejected.
-The Government reserves the right to terminate inspection upon any failure of an assembly, component or test specimen to comply with any of the requirements. - 4.5 Quality conformance inspection. - 4.5.1 Inspection lot. - 4.5.1.1 Carbines. - 4.5.1.1.1 Inspection lot formation.
-The formation and presentation of inspection lots shall be in accordance with MIL-W-13855.
-Lot formation shall be established after final inspection of carbines by the contractor and prior to conducting test specified in TABLE IV. - 4.5.1.1.2 Lot size.
-Unless otherwise specified herein, an inspection lot shall consist of 1,000 carbines or a single month's production, whichever is smaller.
-These carbines shall be assembled from lots of component parts that have met all inspection requirements. - 4.5.1.1.3 Lot identification.
+The Government reserves the right to terminate inspection upon any failure of an assembly, component or test specimen to comply with any of the requirements. - 4.5 Quality conformance inspection. - 4.5.1 Inspection lot. - 4.5.1.1 Rifles. - 4.5.1.1.1 Formation and presentation.
+The formation and presentation of inspection lots shall be in accordance with MILW-13855.
+Lot formation shall be established after final inspection of rifles by the contractor and prior to conducting test specified in TABLE IV. - 4.5.1.1.2 Lot size.
+Unless otherwise specified herein, an inspection lot shall consist of 1,000 rifles or a single shift's production, whichever is larger.
+These rifles shall be assembled from lots of component parts that have met all inspection requirements. - 4.5.1.1.3 Lot identification.
 Each inspection lot shall be identified with a lot number.
-The serial number of each carbine in a lot shall be recorded on the individual carbine record.
+The serial number of each rifle in a lot shall be recorded on the individual rifle record.
 The reason for rejection of any inspection lot shall be recorded.
-When a rejected inspection lot is resubmitted after reconditioning, it shall be identified as such.

-4.5.1.2 Parts and packaging.
-The formation, size and presentation of inspection lots of parts and packaging shall be in accordance with MIL-W-13855.
-Inspection lots shall be as large as practicable in consideration of quality history, manufacturing conditions, contractor's delivery schedule, and shall be within the limitations of MIL-W-13855.
+When a rejected inspection lot is resubmitted after reconditioning, it shall be identified as such. - 4.5.1.2 Parts and packaging.
+The formation, size and presentation of inspection lots of parts and packaging shall be in accordance with MIL-W-13855, Inspection lots shall be as large as practicable in consideration of quality history, manufacturing conditions, contractor's delivery schedule, and shall be within the limitations of MIL-W-13855.